Two Parameter Deformation of Embedding Class-I Compact Stars in Linear $f(Q)$ Gravity: Introduction

 The structure of the paper is as follows.
-In Sect.~\ref{sec2}, we derive the field equations for linear $f(Q)$ gravity in an embedding class-I spacetime in the presence of an additional source.
-In Sect.~\ref{sec3}, we implement minimal geometric deformation using the Vaidya-Tikekar metric ansatz to obtain a modified class-I anisotropic solution.
+In Sec.~\ref{sec2}, we derive the field equations for linear $f(Q)$ gravity in an embedding class-I spacetime in the presence of an additional source.
+In Sec.~\ref{sec3}, we implement minimal geometric deformation using the Vaidya-Tikekar metric ansatz to obtain a modified class-I anisotropic solution.
 In Sect.~\ref{sec4}, we match the interior configuration to the exterior Schwarzschild/Schwarzschild-(anti-)de Sitter spacetime and determine the model parameters.
-In Sect.~\ref{sec5}, we analyze physically interesting quantities such as energy density, pressures, anisotropy, compactness, EOS and mass-radius relations.
-We also compare the estimated of radii of some pulsars in this construction with observational data.
-In Sect.~\ref{sec6}, we summarize the key findings of our investigation and some concluding remarks are made.
+In Sec.~\ref{sec5}, we analyze physically interesting quantities such as energy density, pressures, anisotropy, compactness, EOS and mass-radius relations of the resultant stellar configuration.
+We also compare the estimated radii of some pulsars in this construction with observational data.
+In Sec.~\ref{sec6}, we conclude by summarizing the key findings of our investigation.